juanep97/iop4/docs/iop4_concepts.rst

 Telescope and Instrument Specific Code
 --------------------------------------

-The procedure to analyze and reduce photometric and polarimetric images is similar from one observatory to another, but there are many instrument-specific details, for example, non-standard FITS header keywords, different polarimeters, different pixel scales, etc. IOP4 is designed to abstract these details from the main code.
+The procedure to analyze and reduce photometric and polarimetric images is similar to one observatory to another, but there are many instrument-specific details, for example, non-standard FITS header keywords, different polarimeters, different pixel scales, etc. IOP4 is designed to abstract these details from the main code.
 Telescope-specific code to is relegated to the :code:`iop4lib.telescopes` submodule, while